The 15 Best Yoga Poses to Build Better Balance

 Can Yoga Help Build Balance?

 Yes!
-The core strength, body awareness, and upper and lower body integration you get from doing yoga regularly will improve your balance tremendously, both for tricky yoga postures and healthy ageing.
+The core strength, body awareness, and upper and lower body integration you get from doing yoga regularly will improve your balance tremendously, both for tricky yoga postures and healthy aging.

-While yoga’s many balancing postures (including standing poses, arm balances, and inversions) give you opportunities to practice balancing, all the other postures you do during a well-rounded yoga class are also improving your strength and flexibility in ways that support better balance.
+While yoga’s many balancing postures (including standing poses, arm balances, and inversions) give you obvious opportunities to practice balancing, all the other postures you do during a well-rounded yoga class also help you build strength and flexibility in your feet, legs, hips, and core, supporting better balance in both your yoga practice and daily life.

 1. Gaze and Head Position